Archives#

 This adds a packages/ directory inside the archive.
 Package hashes are verified against the lockfile before bundling.

-On the receiving end, conda workspace unarchive detects the bundled packages, verifies their hashes, and copies them into the local conda cache before installation:
+On the receiving end, pair bundled archives with a receipt when you want conda workspace unarchive to verify the external integrity record and copy bundled packages into the local conda cache before installation:

-# packages are primed into the conda cache automatically
+# packages are primed into the conda cache after receipt verification

 cd my-project-offline